stephaniebernhard/simulations/README.md

-# simulations
+# Simulations using Python
-Calculate Pi by using python simulations, following the tutorial from:  [junilearning](https://junilearning.com/blog/coding-projects/python-data-science-monte-carlo-simulations/)
+Calculate Pi by using Python simulations, following the tutorial from:  [junilearning](https://junilearning.com/blog/coding-projects/python-data-science-monte-carlo-simulations/)

 ## Scenario
 Imagine throwing darts on a squared dart board with a circle (radius circle = sidelength of square/2).
 All darts ending up in the circle are counted as "hits".